Hypertrichosis: Epidemiology

-Congenital forms of hypertrichosis are rare.
+Congenital forms of hypertrichosis are extremely rare.
 Only 50 cases of congenital hypertrichosis lanuginosa have been recorded since the Middle Ages, and fewer than 100 cases of congenital generalized hypertrichosis have been documented in scientific publications and by the media.
 Congenital generalized hypertrichosis is isolated to one family in Mexico.
 Acquired hypertrichosis and hirsutism are more common.
 For example, hirsutism occurs in about 10% of women between ages 18 and 45.

 Society and culture

 People with hair often found jobs as circus performers, making the best of their unusual appearance.
 Fedor Jeftichew ("Jo-Jo the Dog-faced Man"), Stephan Bibrowski ("Lionel the Lion-faced Man"), Jesús "Chuy" Aceves ("Wolfman"), Annie Jones ("the bearded woman") and Alice Elizabeth Doherty ("The Minnesota Woolly Girl") all had hypertrichosis.
 Extensive hypertrichosis carries an emotional burden and can cause cosmetic embarrassment; however, some people attempt no treatments because they say it defines who they are.